JustANutshell/EasyPyPdf/README.md

 # EasyPyPdf

-a collection of small pdf tools in python\
+A collection of small pdf tools in python\
-they are intended to be used on windows with the "send to" context menu option
+They are intended to be used on Windows with the "send to" context menu option

 ## combine front and back

-looks for `*.front.pdf` and `*.back.pdf` (with the same name as *)\
+This script looks for `*.front.pdf` and `*.back.pdf` (with the same name as *)\
 and combines them into a single file

 ```